 - The resulting work from five years of collaboration and 2,000 hours of contribution between the co-authors to create the first edition.

 - An additional 100 pages of content was added or updated for the second edition.

-- More than 40 DevOps case studies, including Amazon, Etsy, Capital One, Google, Facebook, Intuit, Nationwide Insurance and many more
+- More than 50 DevOps case studies, including adidas, Amazon, American Airlines, Etsy, Capital One, Google, Facebook, Fannie Mae, Intuit, Nationwide Insurance, Target, the US Air Force, and many more.

-- More than 400 pages of DevOps applications, lessons and “how-to’s”
+- The second edition features more than 500 pages of DevOps applications, lessons, and “how-to’s”.

 The DevOps Handbook leads with DevOps history, explaining how it was derived from bodies of knowledge that span over decades, and its resulting technical, architectural and cultural practices.
 Once the historical foundation is laid, readers dive into the Three Ways principles.
 Readers will have a deeper understanding of the theory and principles that led to DevOps today.
 The resulting concrete principles and patterns, and their practical application to the technology value stream, are presented in the remaining chapters of the book.